jsx-eslint/eslint-plugin-react/docs/rules/jsx-no-literals.md

-# Prevent usage of string literals in JSX (react/jsx-no-literals)
+# Disallow usage of string literals in JSX (react/jsx-no-literals)

 There are a few scenarios where you want to avoid string literals in JSX.
 You may want to enforce consistency, reduce syntax highlighting issues, or ensure that strings are part of a translation system.